-Developing simulation tools for plastic surgeons
+Developing simulation tools for doctors

 Certain skills, especially those involving manipulation of 3D structures, can be challenging to master with few opportunities for practice.
 We developed a high-fidelity, cost-effective model of the face was created using three-dimensional (3D) printing to simulate flap reconstruction following Mohs surgery.
 We studied the impact of this model on the comfort and proficiency of surgical trainees in flap design for Mohs reconstruction.

 Skin, bone, and cartilage of a model face sculpted digitally.
 Negatives (molds) were 3D-printed and used to create a silicone cast representing the skin.
 The cartilage and bone models were combined to create a single 3D-printed base upon which to lay the skin.

 Surgical residents practiced designing, raising, and insetting banner and bilobed flaps, on the simulation model.
 Improvement was assessed using a boards-style pre- and post-test in which flaps were planned on clinical photographs.
 Medical students were randomized to complete a similar practice session with the model or a reading on the topic, after which they completed the same assessment.
 Participants completed a questionnaire about the model’s didactic and monetary value.
 This accessible model was superior to traditional teaching materials for Mohs reconstruction.